Playground Music Scandinavia

-Playground Music Scandinavia AB (PGM) is Scandinavia’s biggest independent record company and distributor founded in 1999.
-The company operates in Scandinavia with offices in Sweden, Denmark, Finland, Norway, and with local distribution partners in Estonia, Latvia, Lithuania, and Iceland.
+Playground Music Scandinavia AB (PGM) is an independent record company from Scandinavia, founded in 1999.
+The company operates across Scandinavia with offices in Sweden, Denmark, Finland, and Norway.
+Additionally, it has established local distribution partnerships in Estonia, Latvia, Lithuania, and Iceland.

-Jonas Sjöström has been the owner of the company since 2010.
-As a record company, Playground Music does not focus on a specific genre, but different genres of rock and pop have been prominent in the company catalog.
+Since 2010, Jonas Sjöström has held ownership of the company.
+Playground Music works with multiple music genres, including pop and rock music.

-Playground Music also represents several international independent labels in Scandinavia such as Beggars Banquet, 4AD, Domino, Matador, XL Recordings, Mute, Cooking Vinyl, Secretly Canadian, City Slang, Ninja Tune, Ignition and Epitaph.
+The company also acts as a representative for various international independent labels, including Beggars Banquet, 4AD, Domino, Matador, XL Recordings, Mute, Cooking Vinyl, Secretly Canadian, City Slang, Ninja Tune, Ignition, and Epitaph.

 History

 Playground Music Scandinavia was founded in 1999 after Jonas Sjöström and several colleagues left the record company MNW (Music Network Corps AB) in protest of their new owners.
 From the start, Playground Music set up offices in Sweden, Norway, Denmark and Finland.
 Of the company's first direct signings, The Rasmus managed to launch a successful international career with the release of their album Dead Letters (2003).
 The same year, the company acquired Ace of Base's complete musical catalog with the acquisition of the Danish record label Mega Records.
 In 2006, the company bought the Swedish label Diesel Music, acquiring the catalog of artists such as Lisa Nilsson, Koop, Eagle-Eye Cherry, Mauro Scocco and Titiyo.
-In 2010, the main shareholder of the company Edel Music Germany sold their share of the company to Jonas Sjöström, thereby making him the sole owner of Playground Music Scandinavia.
+In 2010, the main shareholder of the company Edel SE & Co.
+KGaA sold their share of the company to Jonas Sjöström, thereby making him the sole owner of Playground Music Scandinavia.